AngeloJacobo/UberDDR4/projects/axku3_linux/README.md

 Windows Terminal or VS Code.
 It converts paths for native Python and Vivado itself; no manual conversion or piping is needed.

-Windows Python writes to a console with `WriteConsoleW` rather than `WriteFile`, and in the VS Code terminal that call failed with `[WinError 1] Incorrect function` on a long-running step's first `print`, while its logging kept reaching stderr on the same console.
-The script therefore sets `PYTHONLEGACYWINDOWSSTDIO` for every step it runs, which uses the plain `WriteFile` path and behaves the same on a console, a pipe and a file.
-Output stays UTF-8.
-Nothing outside this project's own commands is affected.

 **The demonstrated and tested host is Windows.** `uberddr4.sh` itself is POSIX shell and its Windows-only pieces are all behind a host check, but `setup` cannot currently produce a working RISC-V toolchain on a Linux host:

-- `dependencies.json` pins the `win32-x64` GCC ZIP and its checksum, and `setup_dependencies.py` hardcodes both that single entry and the extracted `riscv-none-elf-gcc.exe` it checks for.
-- The extractor handles ZIP only, rejects archive members that are symlinks, and does not restore Unix permission bits.
-The xpack Linux releases are `.tar.gz` and contain symlinks, so a Linux toolchain needs tar support, a symlink policy and a `chmod` pass, not just a new URL and checksum.

-A Linux host also needs `make` installed (Vivado ships GNU make for Windows only), Python exactly 3.12 as `python3` or a `local.sh` override, and the Xilinx cable udev rules plus `dialout` membership for `/dev/ttyUSB*`; the `--port` default there is `/dev/ttyUSB0`, not `COM6`.
-Everything else — Vivado tool names, the generated build script's suffix, the hardware server, path handling — is selected by host and needs no edit.
-None of this has been run on a Linux host; treat it as a list of known gaps, not a tested procedure.

 Python must be available as `python.exe` on Windows (`python3` elsewhere); Vivado defaults to `C:\Xilinx\Vivado\2022.2`.
 To change paths, copy `local.example.sh` to